M3gu627/Selinuim-Automation-/README.md

 To run the program just copy and paste the code and run it on vs code it will automatically open a chrome clone in the browser and to the automation comments are present in the code and will indicate lines that will need adjustment if ever the Xpath or UI/UX related is changed

+(Note: CTRL + C in the terminal to terminate the run)